Bayern have 12 players on pitch after incredible substitution mix-up during 4-1 win over Freiburg as match ...

 Just over 80 minutes of Saturday's game had been played when a late Bayern substitution led to chaos on the pitch.

-Niklas Sule was sent into the action to replace Corentin Tolisso, who was forced off through injury having himself come on as a substitute.
+Niklas Sule was sent into the action to replace Corentin Tolisso, who was forced off through illness having himself come on as a substitute.

 The defender, however, came on before Kingsley Coman, who was subbed at the same time for Marcel Sabitzer, had been removed from the field, leaving Bayern momentarily with 11 outfielders.